arshpunia/arshpunia.github.io/content/reads.md

 - Steve Coll, _Private Empire: ExxonMobil and American Power_
 - William Langewiesche, _The Atomic Bazaar: Dispatches from the Underground World of Nuclear Trafficking_
 - Anthony Bourdain, _Kitchen Confidential: Adventures in the Culinary Underbelly_
+- Dan Davies, _Lying for Money: How Legendary Frauds Reveal the Workings of the World_

 ### Fiction ###
 - Ursula K. Le Guin, _The Dispossessed_